Steven Gundry: Nutritionist

 By mid-2000s, Gundry was providing dietary consulting through The Center for Restorative Medicine, a branch of his private surgery practice.
-While not a registered dietitian or provider with verified training in the field, Gundry's advice focused on heart health and followed conventional wisdom of Western diets such as drinking a glass of red wine per day, increasing intake of plants and nuts, reducing simple carbohydrates, and consuming fish and grass-fed meats.

 Gundry has authored books focused on food-based health interventions.
 Although not mentioned in his first book, Dr. Gundry's Diet Evolution: Turn Off the Genes That Are Killing You and Your Waistline (2008), his second book, The Plant Paradox (2017), advocates avoiding lectins, a class of proteins found in numerous plants.
 In 2018, he published an accompanying recipe book.

 He is the host of the Dr. Gundry Podcast on health and nutrition.
 Gundry writes articles for Gwyneth Paltrow's Goop website, which has been criticized for promoting quackery.
 Gundry has also supported the website of Joseph Mercola for giving "very useful health advice".

 Gundry advocates a low-carbohydrate diet.
 In 2022, he authored Unlocking the Keto Code which promotes a lectin-free ketogenic diet consisting of goat and sheep dairy products, fermented foods, grass-fed beef, shellfish, olive oil, and red wine.
 Gundry's ketogenic diet encourages the consumption of polyphenols, time-restricted eating, and "mitochondrial uncoupling" to facilitate weight loss.